nick-z-h/memo-mate/README.md

   - Receive real-time responses and insights from your notes, making research and information retrieval fast and efficient.
 - Simply put MemoMate is here to assist you in "memo"-rizing your information!

+# Filestructure

+Key Folders:
+app/: The App Router, which consists of layouts, templates, and file-based routing logic. components/: Consists of UI components. server/: Consists of db query, ratelimiting, and analytics logic.

 ## Techstack

 I chose each piece of the stack based on the following criteria: